lukaszmichalskii/PWR-Racing-Team/README.md

 ***Total time complexity: O(N * (|E| + |V|log|V|))***

 ### Optimizations
-We could store the counted paths in memory because the plot is undirected, hence the shortest path from A -> B is equal to the shortest path from B -> A, so we would not have to count this value again.
+We could store the counted paths in memory because the graph is undirected, hence the shortest path from A -> B is equal to the shortest path z B -> A, so we would not have to count this value again.

 ### Additional information
 The program has built-in simple error handling methods